Law Cer

 1. A party may petition for an order requiring disclosure or discovery after giving notice to all other parties and those who might be impacted.
 The motion must state that the mover has made a good faith effort to contact the party or individual who has not provided the requested disclosure or discovery in an effort to obtain it without filing a lawsuit.

-(2) In the court where the case is now pending, a motion for an order to a party must be filed.
-The court where discovery is being taken or will be taken must receive a motion for an order to a nonparty.
+(2) In the court where the case is now pending, a motion for an order against a party must be filed.
+The court where discovery is being taken or will be taken must receive a motion for an order against a nonparty.

 What does it mean?